apache/storm/docs/storm-sql.md

 The Storm SQL integration allows users to run SQL queries over streaming data in Storm.
 Not only the SQL interface allows faster development cycles on streaming analytics, but also opens up the opportunities to unify batch data processing like [Apache Hive](///hive.apache.org) and real-time streaming data analytics.

-At a very high level StormSQL compiles the SQL queries to [Trident](Trident-API-Overview.html) topologies and executes them in Storm clusters.
+At a very high level StormSQL compiles the SQL queries to Storm topologies leveraging Streams API and executes them in Storm clusters.
 This document provides information of how to use StormSQL as end users.
 For people that are interested in more details in the design and the implementation of StormSQL please refer to the [this](storm-sql-internal.html) page.

 Storm SQL integration is an `experimental` feature, so the internal of Storm SQL and supported features are subject to change.
 But small change will not affect the user experience.
 We will notice/announce the user when breaking UX change is introduced.

 ## Usage

-Run the ``storm sql`` command to compile SQL statements into Trident topology, and submit it to the Storm cluster
+Run the ``storm sql`` command to compile SQL statements into Storm topology, and submit it to the Storm cluster

 ```
 $ bin/storm sql <sql-file> <topo-name>